FIX Protocol & Liquidity Connectivity

 Production FIX needs observability.
 Without it, you'll debug by screenshots during incidents.

-• Correlation IDs across UI → OMS → FIX gateway
+• Correlation IDs across UI, OMS, and FIX gateway

 • Metrics: reject rate, resend volume, disconnect count